Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the

 Due to the relation to the overlap of the wave functions, it is expected that for N=Z nuclei (and in general), $\delta$V$_{pn}$ will decrease with increasing Z. This is because of three cumulative reasons.
 First, as Z increases, the nuclear radii increase, the average distance between the last proton and neutron increases, and their mutual interaction strength decreases even for nucleons occupying the same orbitals.
 Second, as Z increases, the Coulomb force causes the proton and neutron single-particle energies to differ even when they are in the same orbital \cite{Brenner2006}.
 Third, the spin-orbit term in the nuclear mean-field potential increases with mass, gradually breaking the spin part of Wigner's SU(4) symmetry \cite{VanIsacker1995}.
 The decrease with Z has been observed experimentally for all measured even-even nuclei \cite{Brenner2006} and odd-odd nuclei up to Z=29 \cite{Schury2007}.

-The authors of ref. \cite{Schury2007} note that from Z=29 and on, 'there is an indication of a trend toward the restrengthening of $\delta$V$_{pn}$'.
-We submit that based on a newer direct mass measurement of $^{65}$As \cite{Tu2011} and a very recent indirect mass measurement of $^{73}$Rb \cite{Hoff2020}, this restrengthening trend may be confirmed, as shown in figure \ref{fig:figure_dVpn0}, which depicts the experimental data for N=Z odd-odd nuclei from Z=29 to Z=37.
+The authors of Ref. \cite{Schury2007} note that from Z=29 onwards, 'there is an indication of a trend toward the restrengthening of $\delta$V$_{pn}$'.
+We submit that based on a newer direct mass measurement of $^{65}$As \cite{Tu2011} and a very recent indirect mass measurement of $^{73}$Rb \cite{Hoff2020}, this restrengthening trend may be confirmed, as shown in \ref{fig:figure_dVpn0}, which depicts the experimental data for N=Z odd-odd nuclei from Z=29 to Z=37.